IKNL/PZP-FHIR-R4/input/pagecontent/data-exchange.md

 1. Retrieves `Procedure` resources that are advance care planning procedures and include the `Encounter` resource in which the advance care planning procedure took place.
 2. Retrieves `Consent` resources that are TreatmentDirectives and include the agreement parties (Patient and/or ContactPersons and HealthProfessionals).
 3. Retrieves `Consent` resources AdvanceDirectives and include the representatives (ContactPersons).
-4. Retrieves `Goal` resources that relate to advance care planning.
+4. Retrieves `Goal` resources that have a Medical Policy Goal code as `Goal.description`.
 5. Retrieves `Observation` resources that are about specific wishes and plans as defined by profiles defined in the IG.
 6. Retrieves `DeviceUseStatement` resources that have a `Device` that represent an ICD and include the `Device`.
 7. Retrieves `Communicaton` resources that represent all communication events related to the advance care planning procedure.